mariocasciaro/angular-extender/README.md

 angular.module('moduleName', ['aModule', "aPlugin"]);

-res.changed will tell if any extension was applied at all.
+res.changed is a boolean and will tell if any extension was applied at all.
 */
 ```